halon-extras/http-deliver/README.md

 This plugin provides HTTP delivery (instead of SMTP/LMTP) to a configurable endpoint.
 The plugin leverages the [queue delivery plugin API](https://docs.halon.io/manual/plugins_native.html#id3).
 Max connection concurrency and rates are configured as usual, using [active queue pickup policies](https://docs.halon.io/manual/queue.html#queue-pickup-policies).
 Messages are `POST`ed to an URL with `Content-Type: message/rfc822`.
+Note that the `Content-Type` header can be changed by setting it manually in the `headers` array.

 ## Installation